-Currently my work has been published in nine books.
+Currently my work has been published in ten books.
 These books can be found in stores near you, on Amazon, at Barnes & Noble, in iTunes, and many other places where quality literature is located.
 Click the image of any book below for more info or to order a copy.

 AWESOME TWEETNESS YOU WANT TO GET YOUR HANDS ON